 Session Meeting Schedule

-802.11 Interim and Plenary sessions start with an opening plenary meeting followed by scheduled TG, SG, and/or SC meetings.
-Midway through the week a mid session plenary meeting is held.
-TG, SG, and/or SC meetings continue.
+802.11 Interim and Plenary sessions start with an opening plenary meeting followed by scheduled subgroup meetings.
+Midway through the week a mid session plenary meeting is held followed by scheduled subgroup meetings.
 The CAC meets typically Sunday evening and Thursday evening.

 A final closing plenary meeting is held to close the session.
 Start times and end times are published at least 30 days in advance.
 Active 802.11 WG session hours are defined from 8:00 am until 9:30 pm from the beginning of the 802.11 WG Opening Plenary through the end of the 802.11 WG Closing Plenary.

 Session Attendance

-Attendance at WG, TG, SG and/or SC meetings is recorded electronically.
+Attendance at WG and/or subgroup meetings is recorded electronically.
 If electronic recording is not possible, manual written documentation will be used.
 Each attendee is responsible for recording attendance.
 The mechanism for recording attendance is described in the opening reports of the WG Opening Plenary.
 Each attendee is expected to only sign in for the meeting designation that they are attending in that time slot.
 Time slots are defined as WG meeting hours as defined in the approved Agenda graphic for the interim or plenary session in progress.
 It is expected that attendees have participated in at least 75% of the designated meeting they have signed in for.
 Failure to sign in may impact voting rights (see section 7 of this document).
 Inability to sign in should be reported to the WG Vice-Chair responsible for attendance recording.

 Occasionally an attendee may wish to record their participation at a meeting (as required by IEEE-SA rules), but does not want (or is not entitled) to claim attendance credit.
 For example, the attendee may have been present for less than 75% of the slot.
 Such an attendee should send an email once per session to the WG Vice-Chair responsible for attendance to record the attendee’s presence.